soundcloud/chunk-manifest-webpack-plugin/README.md

 #### `inlineManifest`

-Whether or not to write the manifest output into the [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin).
+Whether or not to write the manifest output into the [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) as well as prepend the global window object as `window.{manifestVariable} =` to the emitted file.
 Default = `false`

 ```html
 // index.ejs